kallaics/gitops-demo/docs/bootstrap-the-system-with-fluxcd.md

 After we created the necessary objects for FluxCD, than here is the time to initialize it.

-### Deploy FluxCD
+## Deploy FluxCD

-1. Deploy the FluxCD rrequirements on Kubernetes
+1. Deploy the FluxCD requirements on Kubernetes

     ```bash
     kubectl apply -k flux-init/
     ```

 2. Bootstrap the FluxCD

     Create a connection between the FluxCD and the Git repository via SSH.
 If you are using GitHub, Gitlab or Bitbucket please see the [FluxCD documentation bootstrap section](https://fluxcd.io/docs/cmd/flux\_bootstrap/) about the possibilities.